How do I pay my tuition fees at EM Normandie?

 The new administrative year

-I did not get my diploma / visa, what are my options?
+I have not obtained my degree, what are my options?

-If you have not obtained the diploma that allows you to join the course for which you are registered, or if you have not obtained the visa that allows you to join your campus, you can :
+If you have not obtained the degree that allows you to join the course for which you are registered, ask for a refund of your deposit.

 I would like to apply for a deferment of schooling, how do I do this?